 - Five emails containing helpful things that might interest them, such as:

-- Short survey (no more than five questions)
+- Short survey

 - Link to your post or another person’s post they might find helpful